 Annual Practice Review

-As part of the yearly maintenance of certification, each Paramedic must successfully complete an Annual Practice Review at the level for which s/he is certified.
-The APR day consists of an 8 hour day with the following components:
+As part of the yearly maintenance of certification requirements, each Paramedic must successfully complete an Annual Practice Review.
+The APR consists of an 8 hour day which may include, but not limited to, any of the following:

 The skill stations are largely peer review format, with focus on skill completion, recollection and application of CPER Medical Directives and related pathophysiology.
 The peer review skill station format will encourage both active and passive learning as both a participant and evaluator.
 Aspects of skill demonstration, Medical Directive association and a review of pathological processes allow the learner to examine a particular condition or skill from a variety of angles.